MiguelABFlores/Repository-emailer/README.md

 1. **`/github-pr-summary/main.py`**: The main script that coordinates fetching the pull requests and formatting the email body for the project.
 2. **`/github-pr-summary/github_api.py`**: Contains the function to fetch the pull requests from the GitHub API.
-3. **`/github-pr-summary/email_formatter.py`**: Contains the function to format the pull request data into an email body.
+3. **`/github-pr-summary/email_console_formatter.py`**: Contains the function to format the pull request data into an email body that will be printed into console.
+4. **`/github-pr-summary/html_formatter.py`**: Formats the pull request data into an HTML body.
+5. **`/github-pr-summary/html_generator.py`**: Generates the HTML report and saves it to a file.
-4. **`/github-pr-summary/config.py`**: Holds configuration values: repository owner, repository name, email details, etc.
+6. **`/github-pr-summary/config.py`**: Holds configuration values: repository owner, repository name, email details, etc.
-5. **`Dockerfile`**: File used to create the Docker image, it includes everything needed to setting up the Python environment and running the main script.
+7. **`Dockerfile`**: File used to create the Docker image, it includes everything needed to setting up the Python environment and running the main script.
-6. **`requirements.txt`**: Here are the Python libraries that need to be installed in the Docker image.
+8. **`requirements.txt`**: Here are the Python libraries that need to be installed in the Docker image.

 # Prerequisites